replicatedhq/kots.io/content/reference/template-functions/static-context.md

 Provided charsets must be Perl formatted and match individual characters.
 If no charset is provided, `[_A-Za-z0-9]` will be used.

-Each time that this function is called, it will return a different value.
 ```yaml
 '{{repl RandomString 64}}'
 ```